jaydenseric/extract-files/readme.md

 }]
 ```

-`extractFiles` will return an empty array if the object tree is `null` or not an object.
-The top tree node must not be a file.
+`extractFiles` will return an empty array if the tree is not an object or `null`.
+The tree itself must not be a file.

 ### React Native